 - NRCS Toolkit NRCS cost shared practices - DDA- animal waste management systems and composting facilities are captured in hard copy forms housed at DDA in NMP or CAFO files.
 Additional QA is performed DDA staff during NMP inspections.
-During that time, DDA staff inspect for compliance of their enforceable regulations.

-• Conservation Districts - New Castle, Kent, and Sussex document the existence of practices during conservation plan and nutrient management plan development.
+During that time, DDA staff inspect for compliance of their enforceable regulations. - Conservation Districts New Castle, Kent, and Sussex document the existence of practices during conservation plan and nutrient management plan development.
 Each district uses excel spreadsheets to record BMPs.
+Sussex completes inspection forms and inputs the data into their own Compliance Database.

-Data regarding the parcel location of each BMP, visual functionality, and whether or not the practice is meeting standards and specifications are recorded in written files as well as well as respective databases.
+Data regarding the parcel location of each BMP, visual functionality, and whether or not the practice is meeting standards and specifications are recorded in written files as well as respective databases.